Jean Jaurès: Political legacy

 Monument of Jean Jaurès in Castres.

 Joseph Caillaux and Jaurès were fellow anti-militarists trying to halt the slide to war in July 1914.
 But Caillaux was paralyzed, politically and emotionally, by the trial of his wife for murder.
-With the trial over (July 28) Caillaux and Jaurès hoped they could expose the President's secret deal with Russia.
-This would have led to a policy of détente with Germany, preventing war and the inevitable carnage.
+With the trial over (July 28) Caillaux and Jaurès hoped they could expose the President's secret deal with Russia, possibly leading to a policy of détente with Germany, preventing war and the inevitable carnage.
 Russia had covertly subsidized Poincaré's election campaign.

 Poincaré had, in this theory, therefore abandoned socialism for another party and warfare.
 Even if Germany intentionally condemned Belgium to occupation, they had already accused Russia of starting the conflict.
 This theory, downplaying Germany's aggressive moves, was not widely supported in France.

 In the centenary year of his assassination, politicians from all sides of the political spectrum paid tribute to him and claimed he would have supported them.
+In 1981, the newly elected President François Mitterrand placed a rose at Jaurès's tomb in the Panthéon on the day of his inauguration ceremony.
 François Hollande declared that "Jaurès, the man of socialism, is today the man of all of France" while in 2007, Nicolas Sarkozy declared that his party was Jaurès's successor.

 Numerous streets and squares in France are named for Jaurès, especially in the south of France, as well as in Vienna (Austria), Ghent (Belgium), Plovdiv (Bulgaria), Tel Aviv and Haifa (Israel), Buenos Aires (Argentina), Cluj (Romania) and also in Germany.
 Metro stations have been named after Jaurès in Paris (Jaurès and Boulogne - Jean Jaurès), Toulouse (Jean-Jaurès), and Lyon (Place Jean-Jaurès).